SAP-samples/abap-platform-rap110/README.md

 [🛠 Create an SAP Fiori elements App and Deploy it to SAP BTP, ABAP Environment with SAP Business Application Studio | SAP Tutorials](https://developers.sap.com/tutorials/abap-environment-deploy-fiori-elements-ui.html)

-> **Info**: This step should can be performed at after any of the main exercises, but preferably at least after _Exercise 5_.
+> **Info**: This exercise can be performed after any of the main exercises above, but should be performed preferably after at least _Exercise 5_ .

 ## 📹Recording
 [^Top of page](#)